The Admin Interface

 Managing .corpus files

-In figure 5 we see the tree editor for corpus files where we specify a set of pre-build example questions to present to users as examples or as constants directives that can be used in the point-and-click construction of user questions.
+In figure 5 we see the tree editor for corpus files where we specify a set of pre-build example questions to present to users as examples or as constants directives that can be used in explorer of the NLI Portal to help users click construct questions and commands.

-In addition to providing examples, corpus files can be used in testing.
+In addition to providing examples, corpus files can also be used in testing.

 New corpus files are obtained by opening a log